opencast/opencast-influxdb-adapter/README.md

 Parse log files containing lecture views, query [Opencast](https://opencast.org) for episode metadata and push data points to [InfluxDB](https://www.influxdata.com).

+## Release Model and Versioning ##

+The project has regular releases.
+If you want to report a bug or request a feature, please open an issue here on Github.
+If you want to incorporate changes, open a pull request and target the `master` branch.

+To keep things simple, the version number only consists of major and minor version.
+The major version number increases when configuration changes are necessary, or the behavior changes significantly.
+Smaller fixes or additions only affect the minor version number.

 ## How it works ##

 When started, the adapter will read lines from a log file specified in the adapter’s configuration file.
 By default, it will only read and process lines that are appended to this file after the adapter was started.
 However, using a command line parameter (see below), you can start reading the file from its beginning.
 The adapter will respect log rotations.